ADAPTATION BY HOWARD BRENTON.

-August Strindberg is ranked alongside Chekhov and Ibsen as one of the great turn-of-the-century dramatists.
+August Strindberg is ranked alongside Chekhov and Ibsen as a master of theatrical realism.

 Howard Brenton is a multi award-winning playwright whose plays have recently appeared at the National Theatre, Hampstead Theatre, and Shakespeare's Globe.

 Tom Littler is Artistic Director of Jermyn Street Theatre.

 Set and costume design

 “Superlative ... an unexpected treat of the highest order.”

 “The tension starts to build from the first sizzle in the pan.”